San Jacinto Peak

 The natural beauty of Greater Palm Springs has moved and inspired travelers for over a century, and there’s no better way to take in the area’s unique landscape than by venturing to the top of the dramatic mountain backdrop itself: San Jacinto Peak.
 Rising 10,834 feet above the desert floor, San Jacinto Peak is the second-highest in California and part of the Santa Rosa and San Jacinto Mountains National Monument.
 And as the ancestral homeland of the Cahuilla Indians for thousands of years, its rugged terrain runs deep with spiritual and cultural heritage, along with pure scenic splendor.

-Check in at the Ranger Station before setting off on the 5.5-mile hike through an extensive backcountry of majestic granite rocks and lofty pines.
-Winter shrouds the mountainside in powdery-white snow, while springtime blankets the ground in beautiful wildflowers—so beautiful, you may even want to spend the night.
-Be sure to get a camping permit in advance before pitching your tent.
+Check in at the Ranger Station for all available information before setting off on the 5.5-mile hike through an extensive backcountry of majestic granite rocks and lofty pines.
+Mountain top temperatures are typically 30-40 degrees cooler than the valley floor, so be sure to pack accordingly.
+The majestic winter season shrouds the mountainside in powdery-white snow, while springtime blankets the ground in beautiful wildflowers—so beautiful, you may even want to spend the night.
+However, be sure to get a camping permit in advance before pitching your tent.
+Finally, please exercise all cautions while on the trails.
+Stick to marked areas and be courteous of all wildlife living in the area by only observing from afar.

 Take your wanderlust to new heights – literally – as you venture into Mount San Jacinto National Monument, the apex of adventure in Greater Palm Springs.
 Head into the wild with your Wander List guide, Anndee Laskoe, and discover the very extremes that...